segmentio/objconv/README.md

 ```

 To support multiple serialization formats the program has to import each
-subpackage it's interested in then it's simply a matter of changing the name of
+subpackage it's interested in, then it can select a different encoder name to
-the encoder.
+change the output.

 Decoder
 -------